Abstract

 Proportion of E&M Spend Billed by Provider for Claims-aligned Beneficiaries

-We estimated this for each provider by computing the ratio of
+We estimated this for each provider by computing the ratio of:

-E&M spend by claims-aligned patients,
+E&M spend by claims-aligned patients, billed by aligned provider |

-E&M spend by claims-aligned patients,
+E&M spend by claims-aligned patients, billed by any provider |

 Where both the numerator and denominator are based on CareJourney data.